grork/FileDeduper/README.md

 FileDeduper
 ===========

-This tool is intended to assist in cleaning up large collections of files by finding & moving duplicate files -- that is to say files that are _exactly_ the same, no matter their path or filename.
+This tool is intended to assist in cleaning up large collections of files by finding & moving duplicate files -- that is to say files that are _exactly_ the same, no matter their path or filename

 This tool attempts this as three phases:
 1. Enumerate all the files in a folder tree